feddybear/flipside_ph/annotation.md

 In general, do not agonize over decisions.
 If the event is not covered here, please ask on [Project Flipside's Slack workspace](https://projectflipside.slack.com/archives/C01T7U18J9M).

+There are two tag types <> and (()). \
+Tags that contains identifiers or names use <>.
+You can use colon to separate tag name with spoken words. \
+Tags that are enclosed by (()) are those that are hard to annotate or where the label is unsure.

-You can use colon to separate tag name with spoken words.
-When enclosing tags with <>, or (()) please ensure that there are no spaces in between the opening and closing symbols.
+When enclosing tags with <> or (()), please ensure that there are no spaces in between the opening and closing symbols.
 Use _ if spaces are needed in between.

 ### Speech Events